I've had twice the adventure I've cried double the tears. I've had two times the bad times, In only half the years...

 - In The Metabarons, there are Janus-Jana, the Sacred Androgyne and Emperoress of the Galaxy.

 - The Batman story "And The Executioner Wore Stiletto Heels" features Two-Tone, a pair of brothers (one white, one black) who essentially form a single, two-headed mob hitman.
+Their condition has no bearing on the plot though, and most likely the writer made them this way just to add something memorable to an otherwise bland story.

 - In Transformers, two of the Wreckers are Rack'n'Ruin, two Autobots who were fused to save their lives.